crucornell/crucornell.github.com/README.md

 *They are ordered in reverse-order by date*, which is determined by the filename by default, but may be overridden inside the metadata.
 The following information must be provided in the metadata for an image to be displayed correctly in the front-page carousel:

-* src: assets/images/heroes/blogmoved.jpg - relative path to hero image
+* src: assets/images/heroes/blogmoved.jpg - relative path to hero image, which  *must* be 880x350
 * href: blog - relative link to internal page a user will be taken to when they click the hero image
 * title: New Blog - text to be displayed when a user hovers the mouse over the hero image
 * published: true - whether or not to display the image at all